 Memorable Manitobans: Hugh Marshall Dyer (1861-1938)

-Born at Kingston, Ireland on 28 January 1861, son of Captain H. M. Dyer (Royal Navy) and Mrs. Dyer, brother of W. A. Dyer, he came to Canada in 1881 and established a farm in the Minnedosa district.
 Long connected with Canadian Militia, he was a member of the 12th Manitoba Dragoons and, at the outbreak of the First World War, he went overseas with the first contingent of the Canadian Expeditionary Force as a Major in Command of the 5th Battalion.
 Known affectionately by his troops as “Daddy Dyer,” he saw much distinguished service, rising to Colonel, O.C. of the 5th Battalion and later being made Brigadier-General in June 1917.
 He was wounded at Ypres.
-He was mentioned in despatches five times and was awarded the Companion of St Michael and St George (CMG) and the Distinguished Service Order (DSO).
+He was mentioned in despatches five times and was awarded the Companion of St. Michael and St. George (CMG) and the Distinguished Service Order (DSO).
 He was made a Companion of the Order of the Bath by King George V.

 Birth and death registrations, Manitoba Vital Statistics.

 Pioneers and Prominent People of Manitoba, Winnipeg: Canadian Publicity Company, 1925.

 “Brig.-Gen. H. M. Dyer succumbs,” Winnipeg Free Press, 27 December 1938, page 1.

 Pioneers of Manitoba by Robert Harvey (1970).

 This page was prepared by Gordon Goldsborough.

 Page revised: 25 October 2019